opfesoft/sol-docs/db/world/playercreateinfo_item.md

 ### amount

 The number of copies of that item.
+If -1 the item is removed from the default character start items specified in CharStartOutfit.dbc.